Charleston, West Virginia: 20th century

+21st century

 2003 marked the opening of the Clay Center for the Arts & Sciences.
 The center includes the Maier Foundation Performance Hall, the Walker Theatre, the Avampato Discovery Museum and the Juliet Art Museum.
 Also on site is the ElectricSky Theater, a 175-seat combination planetarium and dome-screen cinema.
 Movies shown at the theatre include educational large format (70 mm) presentations and are often seen in similar Omnimax theatres.
 Planetarium shows are staged as a combination of pre-recorded and live presentations.
+The West Virginia Music Hall of Fame was established in 2005.

 Many festivals and events were also incorporated into the calendar, including Multifest, Vandalia Festival, a July 4 celebration with fireworks at Haddad Riverfront Park, and the already popular Sternwheel Regatta, which was founded in 1970, provided a festive atmosphere for residents to enjoy.
 In 2005 FestivALL Charleston was established and has grown into a ten-day festival offering a variety of performances, events and exhibits in music, dance, theatre, visual arts and other entertainments.

 Charleston has one central agency for its economic development efforts, the Charleston Area Alliance.
 The Alliance works with local public officials and the private sector to build the economy of the region and revitalize its downtown.
 Charleston also has an economic and community development organization focused on the East End and West Side urban neighborhood business districts, Charleston Main Streets.

 Geography

-Charleston is located in west-central Kanawha County at 38°20′59.35″N 81°37′57.44″W (38.349497, −81.633294).
+Charleston is in west-central Kanawha County at 38°20′59.35″N 81°37′57.44″W (38.3498195, -81.6326235).
+The elevation is 597 ft above sea level.
 It lies within the ecoregion of the Western Allegheny Plateau.